Updated: June 22, 2026

 Photo by Jorge Gordo on Unsplash

-From firsthand experiences, conversations with other artists, observation, and a lot of trial and error, here’s what it looks like to build genuine connections when you don’t have a manager, a label, or a massive budget backing you.
+From firsthand experiences (with a lot of trial and error), conversations with other artists, and observation, here are some ways to build genuine connections without a manager, label, or massive budget backing you.

 Why Music Events Matter for Indie Artists, Big and Small